• Home

 Alfredo D. Lagaso earned a degree in music education from the University of Hawaiʻi in 1959.
 He joined Ewa Beach High and Intermediate School in 1964 as a music teacher and composed the school’s alma mater which was sung in 1965 by the first graduating class of the newly formed James Campbell High School.

 In 1975, Mr. Lagaso became the school’s first student activities coordinator serving until 1998.
-He inspired numerous Sabers to excel.
-He loved his students and the Ewa Beach community.
+He loved his students and the Ewa Beach community, and inspired countless Sabers to pursue excellence in academics and in their careers.

-Mr. Kodama is looking to provide a scholarship opportunity to a Senior graduating from Campbell, maintained a GPA of 3.0 or higher and played a sport at the varsity level.
+Mr. Kodama is looking to provide a scholarship opportunity to a Senior graduating from Campbell, played a sport at the varsity level and who is committed to a 4-year college or university.

 For questions regarding our scholarship program or application process, please contact Tesha Malama at (808) 372-3562 or email us at admin@jchsalumni.org.